PaigeM89/BoxToTabletop/README.md

 * sharing links
     * add friends
     * set account private
-* next 10
+* next 10 - a way to group the next 10 things you want to work on, across multiple projects
 * stats
     * by date, editable, with graphs
-* setting to not do individual counts each step / checkboxes for everything
 * export to CSV
 * timelines w/ goals, show progress
 * Fider for feedback